pymupdf/PyMuPDF-Utilities/OCR/README.md

 There are also a few unresolved issues with the correct OCR results: if text contains a hyphen "-", then the resulting OCR-ed text tends to be mutilated.

 ## Script `ocrpages.py` - Uses Python Package `ocrmypdf`
-A very basic script that uses Python package ocrmypdf.
+A very basic script that uses Python package OCRmyPDF.
 Loops over a PDF's pages and passes each to ocrmypdf.
 To be used like:

 ```